mckinsey/vizro/vizro-core/docs/pages/user-guides/install.md

 ??? information "How to create a virtual environment for your Vizro project"

-    **Using `conda`**
-    We strongly recommend [installing `conda` as your virtual environment manager](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) if you don't already use it.
-Once installed, create a virtual environment from the terminal as follows:
+    The simplest way to create a virtual environment in Python is `venv`, which is included in the Python standard library.
+Create a directory for your project and navigate to it.
+For example:

     ```bash
-    conda create --name vizro-environment python=3.10 -y
+    mkdir vizro-project
+    cd vizro-project
     ```

-    (This example uses Python 3.10, and creates a virtual environment called `vizro-environment`.
-You can opt for a different version of Python (any version >= 3.8), and name it anything you choose).

-    Activate your virtual environment from any directory:
+    Next, create and activate a new virtual environment in this directory with `venv`:
     ```bash
-    conda activate vizro-environment
+    python3 -m venv .venv
+    source .venv/bin/activate
     ```

-    To confirm that a valid version of Python is installed in your virtual environment, type the following in your terminal (macOS and Linux):
+    Alternatively, you might like to use [`conda` as your virtual environment manager](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+Once installed, you can create and activate a virtual environment from the terminal as follows:

     ```bash
-    python3 --version
+    conda create --name vizro-environment
+    conda activate vizro-environment
     ```

-    On Windows:

-    ```bash
-    python --version
-    ```

-    You can alternatively create virtual environments using [`venv`](https://docs.python.org/3/library/venv.html) or [`pipenv`](https://pipenv.pypa.io/en/latest/) instead of `conda`.

 ## Install Vizro